 Second, God may be letting evil run its course in order to prove that evil is malignant and that suffering, which is the unfortunate product of evil, is further proof that anything contrary to God’s will is bad, harmful, painful, and leads to death.

 A third possible reason that God is letting evil occur is so that on the day of judgment, the condemned will have no right to say that their sentence is unjust.
 God is not stopping people from exercising their free will.
 Think about this: If someone said that God should stop evil and suffering, then should God then stop all evil and suffering?
 If God only stopped some of it, then we would still be asking the same question of why it exists.

 Fourth, it is quite possible that God uses the suffering to do good.
 In other words, He produces patience through tribulation (Rom.
 5:3).
 Or He may desire to save someone through it.
 Take, for example, the account of Joseph who was sold into slavery by His brothers.
 What they did was wrong, and Joseph suffered greatly for it.
 But, later, God raised up Joseph in Egypt to make provisions for the people of that land during the coming drought of seven years.
 Not only was Egypt saved, but also his family and brothers who originally sold him into slavery.
 Joseph finally says to them, "You meant it for evil, but God meant it for good," (Gen. 50:15-21).
 Of course, the greatest example of God using evil for good is the death of Christ.
 Evil people brought him to the cross, but God used that cross as the means to save the world.

 But then we must ask, if this is true, are we working against God by working against evil and suffering?
 No, we are not.
-God says that He does not want us to sin and suffer.
+God says he does not want us to sin and suffer.
 But it is simply true that God can use evil despite its apparent despicable nature.